matai-2022/lightning-talks/week-5.md

 - Other types of app experiences

   - [x] How to make a Chrome Extension
-  - [ ] How to make a Firefox plugin
+  - [x ] How to make a Firefox plugin
   - [] Electron

 - UI Framework